gevasiliou/thingit/readme.md

 For this purpose we have built a nodejs "REST API" server that listens for data.
 See the server description bellow for more details.

+You need to have node.js and npm (nodejs packet manager) installed in your machine to make this server work.
+Also you need to install the followind nodejs modules:
+`npm install ws path http express body-parser`

 ## Server Setup ##
 Usage: `node restapi-ws-http.js`
 The server file `restapi-ws-http.js` actually contains three different services: